dmshvetsov/dmshvetsov/README.md

 ### About

 I'm a software engineer and I enjoy solving problems with technologies and Extreme Programming practices such as TDD.
+I am the organizer of [Ruby-Vladivostok meetup](https://github.com/ruby-vladivostok) RU.

 ### Projects